What Is A Mature Student? A Definition

 Funding for mature students

-A huge advantage that a mature student might have after several years of working is a small amount of savings to help them to self-fund their studies.
-In the UK if you have been financially independent from your parents for three years or are over 25, then from a funding point of view, you are considered a mature student by the government and your parent's income is not taken into consideration when you are applying for funding.
+A huge advantage that a mature student might have after several years of working is a small amount of savings to help them self-fund their studies.
+In the UK, if you have been financially independent of your parents for three years or are over 25, then from a funding point of view, you are considered a mature student by the government.
+Therefore, your parent's income is not taken into consideration when you are applying for funding.
 If you are aged over 60 years old, then you only qualify for tuition fees loans in the UK and not loans covering living costs.

 Life outside of studying